gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 We run tests under Miri in CI to make sure each commit is reasonably safe.

-So beware: introducing Rust to a C or C++ codebase may actually introduce new memory safety issues in the FFI code.
+So beware: introducing Rust to a C or C++ codebase may actually introduce new memory safety issues, usually all located in the FFI code.

-Thankfully it's much shorter and simpler than the rest of the codebase.
+Thankfully that's a better situation to be in than to have to inspect all of the codebase when a memory issue is detected.

 ## C FFI in Rust is cumbersome